 What it likely won’t bring to mind is gambling – but it should.
-Casino, lottery and gambling organizations are looking for ways to keep pace with disruption, address rising demands, and operate more efficiently, while elevating the human experience.
+Casino, lottery and gambling organisations are looking for ways to keep pace with disruption, address rising demands and operate more efficiently, while elevating the human experience.

 Which is the journey the British Columbia Lottery Corporation (BCLC) has been on for some time.
 In a similarly crowded space, BCLC and their approach is to think like a CPG company.

 The shifts within Gaming

 “Different technologies, different ways to engage with the customer and the player to try and make it a seamless, effortless experience for them to want to engage and want to play and encourage the play.”
 It’s a broad statement from Leslie Peterson, a Partner at Deloitte Canada and lead for the Canadian and Chile Gambling Industry team, which nicely sums up the kind of disruption the industry is experiencing and forward-thinking it must do.

 BCLC is always looking to enable platforms that meet the demands of the business and customers now, while identifying the technology needs for the future.
 Included in the equation, says Pat Davis, BCLC’s Chief Information Officer, are partners.
 Most of BCLC’s products are delivered to players through their partners.
 “How do we meet the changing expectations of our partners?
 We deliver direct to consumer, but much of it is driven through a variety of very important partners for us.
 So how do we integrate with their platforms?”

 For Sean Hennessy, a Partner at Deloitte Canada, meeting these needs is where the kinetic enterprise plays a big role in keeping the gaming industry nimble and agile: “[Organisations] are trying to make sure all this technology that's being introduced in and around them, tech that they're constantly moving and set up as an organisation, allows them to keep evolving.”